 Snoring is the result of obstructed airflow in the nose and mouth.

 Airflow obstructions can occur due to allergies, nasal deformities, collapsed throat and tongue muscle, excess throat tissue, enlarged tonsils or adenoids, and an unusually long soft palate or uvula.
 It may also be associated with obstructive sleep apnea, a dangerous condition that can lead to high blood pressure, heart attack, stroke, and diabetes.

 Those who are male, overweight, smoke, and consume alcohol before bedtime are most at risk for habitual snoring.

 Is Snoring Treatable?

 Snoring doesn’t have to rob you of a good night’s sleep forever.
-There are several procedures (Pillar implants, LAUP, and UPPP) and numerous sleep aids to assist in the reduction of snoring.
+There are several procedures (LAUP and UPPP) and numerous sleep aids to assist in the reduction of snoring.
 Which method works best depends on the cause of your snoring.